Spring Initializr

 pom.xml(Maven) orbuild.gradle(Gradle). - A starter

-application.propertiesfile. - The main class (
+application.ymlfile. - The main class (

 *Application.java) to run your app.

-Don’t worry about the details yet – we’ll unpack and explore everything together in the next steps!
+Don't worry about the details yet.
+We'll unpack and explore everything together in the next steps.